itmoh/adchose/README.md

 # adchose
-Main repository of adchose project. main idea of the project is get read of advertisement in websites.
+Main repository of an ADchose project.
+The main idea of the project is to get read of the advertisement in the websites.